alireza1691/Prebit_Audit/audit/TradingAudit.md

 Based on the contract, it seems that the event `NewTreasuryFee` doesn't need to be stored or displayed anywhere.
 If it doesn't serve a specific purpose or functionality, consider removing it or retrieving its value directly from the contract rather than emitting events.

-## Impact

 Emmiting events consumes gas.
 Therefore, eliminating unnecessary events enhances gas efficiency.

 ## <a id='L-03'></a>L-03.
 Optimize gas cost by using constant variables

 ## Summary

 According to the contract code, payToken is an instance of a token, specifically an ERC20 token interface.
 Its value (address) is set in the constructor and remains constant thereafter.
 However, in one of the error messages within the TradeDown function, it refers to payToken as USDT.
-To ensure clarity, you can define payToken as an constant variable on the destination network by specifying its address.
+To ensure clarity and gas optimization, you can define payToken as an constant variable on the destination network by specifying its address.

 ```diff